KilLo445/DisableSearchBoxSuggestions/.github/ISSUE_TEMPLATE/-bug-report--simple-description-of-the-bug.md

 ---
-name: "[Bug Report] Simple description of the bug"
+name: "Bug Report"
 about: Create a report to help us improve
-title: ''
+title: '[Bug Report] Simple description of the bug'
 labels: bug
 assignees: KilLo445